Fort Lauderdale Sexual Abuse Lawyer

 Remember that Florida law has strict reporting requirements for individuals who suspect the sexual abuse of a vulnerable adult or child.
 Medical professionals, social workers, law enforcement, bank employees, and many others must report the abuse of a vulnerable adult or child under the state's mandatory reporting rules.
 Principals, teachers, and others who work in a school and daycare providers and judges must also file a report with DCF if they suspect a child has been sexually abused.

-If you are not sure if you are required to report a situation but believe a minor or another vulnerable person may be a victim, a sexual abuse attorney can help you determine the right course of action for your situation.
+If you are not sure if you are required to report a situation but believe a minor or another vulnerable person may be a victim, a sexual abuse attorney can determine the right course of action for your situation.

 Criminal Charges for Sexual Abuse Versus Civil Action